2004seraph/SimpleUnityCI/README.md

 Run INSTALL.ps1 and locate your desired Unity editor EXE version (it will be set as an envar), then run START.bat to run the application.

 It will continuously poll the GitHub commits RSS feed for the desired repository and then run a build when a commit is titled `[Build]`.

+## Info

+The server will keep a log of all of it's actions in a file called `CyanCIServer.log`, this is located within the `Server` directory.

 # For Client